codeonlyjs/website/content/guide/templateFluent.md

 While it might appear that fluent templates are limited to a set of hard-coded element and attribute names, this isn't the case.

-The fluent node object uses JavaScript Prox to detect the property names as they're invoked allowing any element/attribute name to be set.
+The fluent node object uses JavaScript proxies to detect the property names as they're invoked allowing any element/attribute name to be set.

 ie: `$.foo.bar("baz")` will give `<foo bar="baz">` - even though CodeOnly